Atlantic and Danville Railway: History

 The Atlantic and Danville Railway was incorporated in 1882 and opened its mainline between Portsmouth and Danville in 1890.
-The Southern Railway leased the company from 1899–1949.
+The Southern Railway leased the company from 1899 to 1949.
 A branch line ran from Emporia, Virginia to Claremont, Virginia and interchanged with the Atlantic Coast Line Railroad.
 The Southern Railway discontinued service on this branch in 1932; the Gray Lumber Company continued to use it for logging operations until 1938.

 After the Southern terminated the lease the Atlantic and Danville continued as an independent company for another dozen years.
 The company went bankrupt in 1960 and was purchased by the Norfolk and Western Railway in 1962.
 The N&W created a new subsidiary, the Norfolk, Franklin and Danville Railway, to operate the A&D line.

 The former A&D line from West Norfolk to Suffolk is currently in operation as the Commonwealth Railway.
 The Tobacco Heritage Trail is built on the old Atlantic and Danville Railway right of way in Brodnax, Virginia and La Crosse to South Hill, Virginia.

 Stations

-The Atlantic and Danville Railway had a 205 mile main line, Norfolk and Danville, in 1951.
-West Norfolk and Boon was a six mile spur.
+The Atlantic and Danville Railway had a 205-mile main line, Norfolk and Danville, in 1951.
+West Norfolk and Boon was a six-mile spur.
 The train main line had trains that left Norfolk at 10:01 PM and arrived in Danville at 5:45 AM the next day.
 Then left at Danville at 8:45 PM and arrived in Norfolk at 5:40 AM the next day.